ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-09-18-testing-my-new-equipment.md

 comments: true
 ---

 My [previous camper van]({% post_url 2017-01-11-my-future-mobile-office %}) was equipped with a gas stove and a [450Wh solar system]({% post_url 2017-03-06-ordering-my-solar-system %}) which served me well.
 Even during the winter, I never ran out of battery.
-I wanted to avoid installing a gas system into the ambulance and aimed for a solution solely using on solar energy.
+I wanted to avoid installing a gas system into the ambulance and aimed for a solution only based on solar energy.
 Before building the interior and integrating all the devices into the van, I wanted to make sure everything worked as expected.

 ## A little trip through Germany